roelzkie15/django-custom-user/README.md

    - Back to home page and under the `Social Account > Social applications` add a social application
    - Enter provider, name, client id and secret and select a chosen sites then click save.

-Great example can be found here by [Will Vincent](https://github.com/wsvincent) [Django Allauth Tutorial](https://wsvincent.com/django-allauth-tutorial).
+Great example can be found here [Django Allauth Tutorial](https://wsvincent.com/django-allauth-tutorial)  by [Will Vincent](https://github.com/wsvincent).

 ## Acknowledgement